readium/readium-js-viewer/README.md

 ### Visit online demo
 You can visit the hosted [version](http://readium.github.io/readium-viewer-demo1).

-## Clone into your own web server
+### Clone into your own web server

-To test readium.js and the demonstration application on ahy static web server:
+To test readium.js and the demonstration application on any static web server:
    * clone https://github.com/readium/readium-viewer-demo1.git into a content directory in your web server (e.g. into a "www/readium-viewer-demo1" folder)
    * visit yourdomain/readium-viewer-demo1/index.html and enjoy! (access additional sample EPUB files with the rightmost button)
    * there is no step three! (but it is not recommended to deploy the build-related files onto a publicly-accessible server)

-## Add additional EPUBs
+### Add additional EPUBs

 To add a new EPUB:
    * unzip any (*) valid (**) .epub file (EPUB 2 or EPUB 3 version) in the "epub_content" directory